-Last week we released an innovative new add-on for MemberPress that provides some very significant and much requested features.
-Our new developer tools add Webhooks and a full REST API to MemberPress.
-These new features will enable developers to develop mobile apps, 3rd party web apps, and much more using MemberPress as a platform.
+With MemberPress developer tools, you get access to webhooks and a full REST API.
+These features enable developers to develop mobile apps, third-party web apps, and much more using MemberPress as a platform.

 Here's a small breakdown of what you can expect when you install and start using MemberPress Developer Tools:

 Dynamic, In-Plugin Configuration & Documentation